How to submit

 We only consider submissions by email.

-We will update wish lists regularly so please read carefully the profiles below before you submit.
+We will update our wish lists regularly so please read the profiles below carefully before you submit.

 For fiction submissions, please send the first three chapters or the first 10,000 words of your manuscript to submissions@redkiteliterary.com along with a synopsis and include a pitch and bio in the body of your email.
 For the subject line please use the format: TITLE/name and surname.
 If you receive a request for a full manuscript or an offer of representation, please follow up adding “offer of representation” or “full ms request” in the subject line.